canonical/k8s-operator/docs/releases/stable/index.md

 ### Build charms from the release branches

-Raising a PR, passing the integration tests, and merging into the release branch should publish the charm to the upstream `1.xx/beta` channel
+Raising a PR, passing the integration tests, and merging into the release branch should publish the charm to the upstream `1.xx/beta` channel.

 ## Internal verification